proudtobe1/ai-ops-framework/.github/PROJECT_GOVERNANCE.md

 - All modules must reside in their correct folders
 - No cross‑contamination between workflows, templates, systems, prompts, or use‑cases
 - All registries must remain alphabetized
-- All new modules must be added to `ai-ops-manifest.json`
+- All new modules must be added to `ai-ops-manifest.json` and synchronized with the root `README.md` directory registries
 - All large content blocks must use Option A formatting
 - No deprecated filenames may be reintroduced

 ---

-## 7. Manifest Governance
+## 7. Manifest & Registry Governance

-The `ai-ops-manifest.json` is the authoritative index of the framework.
+The `ai-ops-manifest.json` and the root `README.md` registries serve as the authoritative co-indexes of the framework.

-### Manifest Requirements
+### Manifest & Registry Requirements
-- Every module must be listed
+- Every module must be listed in both the machine-readable manifest and human-readable directories
 - Paths must be accurate
 - Naming conventions must match the file system
 - No broken or missing references
-- Manifest must be updated in the same PR as new modules
+- Manifest and README.md updates must be executed in the same PR as new modules

 ### Manifest Validation
 - CI must validate manifest structure
-- Maintainers must verify correctness before merging
+- Maintainers must verify configuration and human-readable index correctness before merging

 ---